 The Food and Drug Administration (FDA or Agency) is announcing an opportunity for public comment on the proposed collection of certain information by the Agency.
-Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed reinstatement of an existing collection of information, and to allow 60 days for public comment in response to the notice.
-This notice solicits comments on the “Survey on the Occurrence of Foodborne Illness Risk Factors in Selected Institutional Foodservice and Retail Food Stores Facility Types.”
+Under the Paperwork Reduction Act of 1995 (PRA), Federal Agencies are required to publish notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, and to allow 60 days for public comment in response to the notice.
+This notice solicits comments on “Survey on the Occurrence of Foodborne Illness Risk Factors in Selected Retail and Foodservice Facility Types.”

 Submit either electronic or written comments on the collection of information by April 9, 2018.

 You may submit comments as follows.
 Please note that late, untimely filed comments will not be considered.
 Electronic comments must be submitted on or before April 9, 2018.
 The https://www.regulations.gov electronic filing system will accept comments until midnight Eastern Time at the end of April 9, 2018.
 Comments received by mail/hand delivery/courier (for written/paper submissions) will be considered timely if they are postmarked or the delivery service acceptance receipt is on or before that date.

 Submit electronic comments in the following way: